 A few years ago I read an article about having a Yes Day with your child and I was intrigued, so I banked it as an idea for when my daughter was a little older.
 When she was five we had our first Yes Day, and I’m happy to report it is now a family tradition.

 The premise of a Yes Day is that your child gets to decide what you do together – and you say “yes”.
 It’s that simple.
 Give your child the control to plan some one-on-one or family time, and you will be surprised with the results.

-My daughter is now eight, and two or three times a year we celebrate Yes Day, where she gets to plan our day without any input or refusal from me.
+My daughter is now ten, and two or three times a year we celebrate Yes Day, where she gets to plan our day without any input or refusal from me.

 Why is a Yes Day Important?

 Our days are jam-packed, full of school and after-school activities, play dates and family events.
 Just general busy-ness which sees me saying (okay, probably screeching at her) to “hurry up” and “let’s go!”, or lamenting the fact that she hasn’t brushed her teeth/cleaned her face/got up/gone to bed as quickly as I would like.
 There isn’t much time for doing things the way that she might like to do them.